CodeYourFuture/CYF-Group-Projects/readme.md

 - [Fashion Website](fashion-website/readme.md) - Implement a design mockup in HTML/CSS.
 - [Museum Website](museum-website/readme.md) - Implement a design mockup in HTML/CSS.

+### Express/MongoDB projects

+These projects are designed to reinforce basic CRUD operations using Node/MongoDB.

+- [Progress Chart](progress-chart/readme.md) - Implement a small app to track your learning progress.
+- [Shopping](shop-comments/readme.md) - Implement a small shopping app with rating and comments.
+- [FAQ](faq/readme.md) - Implement a small FAQ app with searching.

 ## License

 All images, mockups and other visual assets are copyright their respective owners.
 These assets are for educational use only.
 Please consult each project for licensing details.